forseti-security/forseti-security/_docs/_latest/setup/install.md

 For this module to work, you need the following roles enabled on the Service Account.

 {% include docs/latest/forseti-terraform-sa-roles.md %}

-## Inputs
-Forseti provides many optional settings for users to customize for their environment and security requirements.
-View the list of inputs [here](https://github.com/forseti-security/terraform-google-forseti#inputs) to see all of the available options.

 ## Outputs
 When completed, the Terraform deployment will output a list of values on the terminal that can help users identify